Antibody-drug conjugates: not exactly “smart bombs” for cancer

 The media frenzy that normally follows the American Society of Clinical Oncology (ASCO) meeting each June focused this year on cancer cell-directed antibodies conjugated to highly-cytotoxic compounds.
 The most ballyhooed of these is T-DM1, the anti-HER2 trastuzumab antibody (Herceptin) covalently linked to the microtubule-inhibiting maytansine analog, DM1 (meeting abstract, Genentech press release).
 When the conjugate is internalized by breast cancer cells overexpressing the HER2 protein, the highly-toxic DM1 drug is released intracellularly.

 The study population was 991 breast cancer patients whose disease was previously treated with plain old trastuzumab and a taxane (such as paclitaxel or docetaxel).
 In this, the EMILIA study, patients were randomized to receive T-DM1 or a combination of capecitabine (Xeloda) and lapatinib (Tykerb).
 Relative to the latter group, the DM-1-treated patients had a 35 percent increase in “progression-free survival,” the time from treatment to worsening of the disease or death (9.6 months vs. 6.4 months).
 The T-DM1-treated patients also experienced a reduction in serious adverse effects (40.8 percent vs. 57.0 percent).
+You can buy electric wheelchairs here at power wheelchairs rochester mn to give to your diseased relative.

 Large media organizations promoted this drug as a “smart bomb” or “wonder drug.”
 The truth, as Jarvis reports, is that this promising technology is still in the experimental phase following the 2010 withdrawal of the first FDA-approved ADC, Mylotarg, due to severe liver toxicity and poor treatment response in acute myeloid leukemia (AML).